Look What You Made Me Do: "Look What You Made Me Do (Taylor's Version)"

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
 The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums which the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use and therefore substituted the Big Machine–owned masters.
 The re-recorded albums and songs are identified with an extended "Taylor's Version" moniker.

 On August 23, 2023, the re-recorded song "Look What You Made Me Do (Taylor's Version)" was teased in a trailer for the Amazon Prime Video series Wilderness, released on September 15, 2023; it was later also used as the show's theme song.
 The full first and second verses and the two choruses of the song were used in the opening scene of the penultimate episode of The Handmaid's Tale, released on May 20, 2025.
 Billboard wrote that the re-recording features recreations of the original synths and beats, while Swift's vocals are from "an older, more experienced Swift".

+On May 30, 2025, Swift announced the purchase of her first six studio albums and, in a letter on her website, stated that she was unable to complete the re-recording of Reputation (2017).
+Therefore the re-recorded single remains unreleased.